Smanar/Domoticz-deCONZ/README.md

 - The plugin doesn't use a special configuration file, except the banned.txt file.
 - At every start, it synchronises the deCONZ network with yours domoticz devices, so if you delete a device, at next startup, it will be re-created, so to prevent that, you can put the adress in the banned.txt file.
 - If you have problem to find your IP or the used port, take a look at https://phoscon.de/discover (Remember better to use 127.0.0.1 if domoticz and deconz are on the same machine).
 - Don't worry about the name, the plugin never updates name even you change it in deCONZ to prevent problems with scripts.
+- If you create a group, it's not possible to identify the type of device they are inside, so the type will be by defaut RGBWWZ to have all options, if you want to create only a dimmer group for exemple add "_dim" at the group name.
 - For those who have problems with API Key, there is a file called API_KEY.py to help you to create/delete/get list with command line, informations and commands inside the file.
 It can also give some information like your used websocket port.
 To show all commands or parameters just use:
 ```
 python3 API_KEY.py